kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Booting a fake Uqbar node

+Often, it is optimal to develop on a fake node.
+Fake nodes are simple to set up, easy to restart if broken, and mocked networking makes development testing very straightforward.
-Boot a fake Uqbar node for developmenmt purposes using the `uqdev boot-fake-node` tool.
-(TODO: Reorganize so we don't repeat) `uqdev boot-fake-node` downloads the OS- and architecture-appropriate Uqbar core binary and runs it without connecting to the live network.
+To boot a fake Uqbar node for development purposes, use the `uqdev boot-fake-node` tool.

+`uqdev boot-fake-node` downloads the OS- and architecture-appropriate Uqbar core binary and runs it without connecting to the live network.
-Instead, it is connects to a mocked local network, so that different fake nodes on the same machine can communicate with each other.
+Instead, it connects to a mocked local network, allowing different fake nodes on the same machine to communicate with each other.
 `uqdev boot-fake-node` has many optional configuration flags, but the defaults should work fine:

 ```bash